johanf85/home-assistant-heating-configuration/index.md

 #### Correction of temperature sensors

 Noticed that my DS18b20 sensors weren't correct when set up.
-With the use of [template platform](https://www.home-assistant.io/integrations/template/) a correction is applied.
+With the use of [template platform](https://www.home-assistant.io/integrations/template/) a correction is applied to the onewire sensors.

 See below: